Highpoint2000/Sysinfo/README.md

 ## Version 1.3

 - Storage capacity display now only visible to administrators
-- Enabling the Sysinfo button for administrators is now available as a fixed setting in the sysinfo.json file located in the \plugin_configs folder
+- Enabling the Sysinfo button for all users is now available as a fixed setting in the sysinfo.json file located in the \plugin_configs folder

 ## Installation notes: